mpi2/PhenotypeData/reports/src/main/resources/currentDataRelease/cores/README.md

 #Description
 This directory contains gzipped `.gz` files
-            of all of the SOLR cores that were used to make the data release.
+            of all of the SOLR cores that were used to make the data release.  _NOTE: these results are created from a snapshot of the current data for every new data release._

 ##Core descriptions
 - `allele` - Allele details including associated gene,